Did you know your nonprofit organization can use an eCommerce store to help fund operations?

 Here’s a quick way to calculate your profit margin percentage:

 Don’t forget to include indirect expenses like wages and social media advertising in addition to direct costs like shipping and manufacturing.
+A quicker and easier method that is a little less accurate involves dividing net profit by sales.

-Using an inventory management system to track the in-and-out movements of stock is essential for ensuring what’s on-hand matches what’s in your accounting records.
+Using an inventory management system to track the in-and-out movements of stock is essential for ensuring what’s on hand matches what’s in your accounting records.

-Performing monthly inventory audits will both discourage internal theft and make it easier to maintain sufficient inventory to meet expected sales.
+Performing monthly inventory audits will discourage internal theft and make it easier to maintain sufficient inventory to meet expected sales.
 Creating budgets and cash flow forecasts, meanwhile, will help you set informed minimum and maximum inventory levels for your online store.

 If you’re unsure how to build a nonprofit eCommerce store with a bookkeeping system that can track your success, Enkel can help.
 Contact us to learn more about our nonprofit bookkeeping services.